 .xcworkspacefile and not the

-Connect your phone and launch the app in Xcode.
+Connect your device and launch the app in Xcode.

 (Optional) If you are building and running the sample app, see the following section for details on using the app to host and resolve cloud anchors.